 Imagine if I had started my blog not being physically able to cook!

-Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits AND…
+Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, salmon, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits (especially peaches!)
+AND...

 I made this stuff by the stockpot-full and even after I had Greyson, whenever I'm sick, my husband makes me a pot of tomato soup and I feel so much better.
 When I was a kid, my mom always had a can of condensed tomato soup in the cabinet for me to heat up, so I was used to and loved the taste of it.
 It's exactly what you think of with tomato soup, along with a good ole gooey grilled cheese sandwich.

-This tomato soup recipe is an uncanny copycat of Campbell’s in taste, with a smooth, rich texture thanks to the type of canned tomatoes we use, blending the ingredients well, and then straining the soup through a mesh sieve.
-I personally love adding a splash of cream in my bowl (not in my pot, because sometimes a pregnant lady is finicky and doesn’t want cream) because the cream adds a bit of oomph, and we all can use a bit of oomph in our lives sometimes.
+This tomato soup recipe is an uncanny copycat of it in taste, with a smooth, rich texture thanks to the type of canned tomatoes we use, blending the ingredients well, and then straining the soup through a mesh sieve.
+I personally love adding a splash of cream in my bowl (not in the pot, just the bowl; sometimes a pregnant lady is finicky and doesn't want cream) because the cream adds a bit of oomph, and we all can use a bit of oomph in our lives sometimes.

 In the fall, when fresh tomatoes are abundant, I use a different recipe: Roasted Tomato Soup, which has the great flavor of tomatoes roasted with salt, pepper and olive oil.
 It's wonderful!